Anna Sale: Who knows about your student loan debt?

 I thought I was gonna be able to pay all this off in a snap.

-and taking a longer time to pay it back.
+and taking a longer time to pay them back.

 And the phone calls come and the emails come and the letters come and they treat us like criminals.